danielkaldheim/my-public-notes/Hardware/Apple/iMac-components.md

 I managed to figure out which cables was USB signals and soldered on the wires to a USB type A. The camera works.

+Next step is to figure out what's the other cables (red and grey) functions.

 ### Chips

 #### VC0338BSHB